stronnag/mwptools/src/samples/adsb-extra/README.md

 ## Overview

-mwp can accept ADS-B data in the [dump1090-fa](https://github.com/flightaware/dump1090) JSON format.
+mwp can accept ADS-B data in the [dump1090](https://github.com/flightaware/dump1090) JSON format.

-As `dump1090` does not export this by default, it is necessary to run a small daemon on the `dump1090` server.
+As some versions of `dump1090` do not export this by default, it may be necessary to run a small daemon on the `dump1090` server.
 This daemon `jsacsrv` is small and uses few resources.

 ## `jsacsrv` daemon